WICG/webcomponents/proposals/Shadow-DOM-Cascade-Order-in-v1.md

 -   Proposal 1 is basically the same to Rune's proposal.

 -   Proposal 2 is basically the same to Hayato's proposal, which is covering a case which Option2 doesn't cover.

+Side notes:

+-   The current Blink's implementation is `[style-attribute] > [A]`, which matches Proposal 2.

+    We tried to land the patch which is based on Proposal 1, where `[A] > [style-attribute]`, however, that caused a serious regression on some internal sites because they use `/deep/` in outer tree, and style attribute in a shadow tree.
+If we are to re-land Proposal 1 in Blink, we should ask the internal sites to add `!important' to style attribute.

+    At the last resort, we keep the current behavior for v0, and use the proposal 2 for v1.
+However, I doubt it's technical feasibility because it requires a huge burden on our style engine.
+We don't want to have a technical debt in such a critical part.